-This form should be completed in all cases to lodge an appeal.
-Please tick to indicate what the appeal is against:
+completed in all cases to lodge at te what the appeal is against: an appeal. ဟ

-- ☐ Internally assessed marks

-- ☐ The centre decision not to support an enquiry about results

-- ☐ The outcome of an enquiry about results
+☐ Internally assessed marks ☐ The centre decision not to support an enquiry about results ☐ The outcome of an enquiry about results

 Name of appellant Candidate name

 Awarding body Exam paper code

 Subject Exam paper title

-Please state the gro ounds for your appeal below:

-Continue overleaf if necessary

-ernally assessed marks

-used for the inter specification and s tion m confirming I understand the pur nal assessment conformed to ubject-specific associated docum ment process not against the ma the published requirentents.
-I also understand nents of the awarding body's the appeal may only be made
+Appellant declarate By signing here, I a used for the inter specification and s ternally assessed marks tion m confirming I understand the pur mal assessment conformed to ubject-specific associated docun ment process not against the ma the published requirer nents.
+I also understand ments of the awarding body's the appeal may only be made

-Signature: Date of f signature:
+Signature: f signature:

-Appeal against the Appellant declarate e centre decision not to suppor tion t an enquiry about res ults

-By signing here, I a m confirming I feel there are grou ınds to appeal against th ne centre's decision.
+Appeal against the centre decision not to support an enquiry about results Appellant declaration By signing here, I am confirming I feel there are grounds to appeal against the centre's decision.

-Signature: Date of signature:
+Signature: Date o f signature:

-Appeal against the Appellant declarate e outcome of an enquiry about results

-By signing here, I a body's procedures not generally involv am confirming I understand that or the application of the post-resu e further reviews of marking cand charged by the awarding body fo ılt service procedures.
-I a idates' work.
-I also confi also understand that appeals do rm that I will pay in advance any
+Appeal against the outcome of an enquiry about results Appellant declaration By signing here, I am confirming I understand that the grounds for my appeal must relate to the awarding body's procedures or the application of the post-result service procedures.
+I also understand that appeals do not generally involve further reviews of marking candidates' work.
+I also confirm that I will pay in advance any fees which may be charged by the awarding body for the appeal.
+I understand this fee will be refunded if the appeal is upheld.

-Signature: Date of signature:
+Signature: Date o of signature: